alegaio7/dragnform/README.md

 # DragNForm
 Of course, yet another form designer!
 But this is not framework-biased, it can export the rendered form to json and PDF, and everything is done in the frontend, just with love and javascript.

+There's a blob post about this component that you can find [here](https://www.alexgaio.com/post/drag-n-form-a-pure-javascript-forms-designer-with-direct-pdf-export)

-## Introduction
+## Background
+I was tired of searching and not finding the forms designer that fit my needs.
+Everyone I've found had one or more of this dissapointing issues:
+* it's expensive
+* has some unwanted dependencies (like jQuery)
+* needed a backend
+* didn't have the right type of controls (like email, dates, etc.)

-Tired of not finding the form designer that fit my needs (or even worse, finding something just to realize it costs a lot, or it relies in some backend libraries), I decided to create my own form designer with these goals in mind:
+So I decided to create my own forms designer from scratch with these goals in mind:
 * open source
 * only vanilla javascript
-* allow export to PDF (rendeded form)
+* allow exporting a rendeded form to PDF
 * export to / import from json
 * easily customizable
-* validation of input data
+* input data validation

-Maybe this is not the best form designer ever, but I believe it accomplishes those goals.
+Maybe this is not the best form designer out there, but I believe it achieves those goals.

 ## Features